smoeding/puppet-openssl/REFERENCE.md

 Default value: 'crt'

-##### `makehash`
+##### `manage_trust`

 Data type: `Boolean`

-A boolean value that determines if a symbolic link using the certificate hash value should be generated on the client.
-This is used on Debian based distributions to locate the correct certificate in a trust chain.
+A boolean value that determines if the certificate should be marked as a trusted certificate.
+The mark is set if the parameter value is 'true' and removed if the parameter value is 'false'.
+This is mostly useful for CA certificates to establish a proper trust chain.

+On Debian based distributions this is done by creating a symbolic link pointing to the certificate file using the certificate hash as name.

+On RedHat based distributions the certificate is added to the system-wide NSS database in `/etc/pki/nssdb`.
+The `certutil` binary is required for this.

 Default value: `false`

-##### `certtrust`

-Data type: `Optional[Boolean]`

-A boolean value that determines if the certificate should be marked as a trusted certificate in the system-wide NSS database.
-The certutil binary is required for this to work.
-Nothing is done if the parameter value is undefined, which is the default.
-The mark is set if the parameter value is 'true' and removed if the parameter value is 'false'.
-The parameter is only used on RedHat based distributions.

-Default value: `undef`

 ##### `mode`